JackyCCK2126/Melon-Translate/README.md

 # Melon-Translate
-A screen translator for computer
+A screen translator for computer.